wtsi-hgi/cromwell-setup/README.md

 https://github.com/broadinstitute/cromwell/blob/develop/cromwell.examples.conf

 ## Switching to Pipeline v2 backend
-With the latest Cromwell (currently 36) this shoudl allow CWL to work on Google Cloud.
+With the latest Cromwell (currently 36) this should allow CWL to work on Google Cloud.
 Need to test.
 ANd get back to them if there are any problems.

 https://cromwell.readthedocs.io/en/develop/backends/Google/